 5. Click fraud

 Clicks are a controversial signal in the SEO spot; not everyone believes they are a ranking signal.
-But there are real-life experiments that clearly show that an unusually high click rate on a certain search result can boost its rankings; while a low CTR will get a site de-ranked.
+But there are real-life experiments that clearly show that an unusually high click rate on a certain high quality links can boost their rankings; while a low CTR will get a site de-ranked.

 Bartosz Goralewich actually saw this happen in a negative SEO attack on a client site.
 It looked like a CTR bot was programmed to search for their main keywords and branded terms and click and dwell on various results.
 Then they'd click on the client's listing and quickly bounce back to the SERP.
-Eventually, the client's site dropped in the SERP.
+Eventually, the client's site dropped from the search engine.

 How to stay safe: Make sure to carefully monitor your main keywords' CTR in Google Search Console, under Search Traffic > Search Analytics.
 There, you'll find both the stats on your site's overall CTR across all keywords, and the click rates for individual keywords.

 Negative on-page SEO attacks are much more difficult to implement.
 These involve hacking into your site and changing things around.

 Here are the main SEO threats a hacker attack can pose.

 You'd think you'd notice if someone changed your content around, but in reality, this tactic can be very subtle and difficult to spot.
 It involves adding spammy content (and links) to a website; the trick is, this content is often well hidden (e.g., under "display:none" in HTML), so you won't see it unless you look in the code.

 To look into those links in detail, switch to the All Resources dashboard and check with the External resources section.
 If you spot an unexpected increase in the count of these, look through the list on the right to see where those links point to, and the lower part of the screen for the pages they were found on.